Table of Contents

 Referrals may not be among the brand awareness-building activities that increase your audience by thousands, but they are a highly-effective way of extending your reach to individuals who already trust your brand.

-74% of customers view word of mouth recommendations from friends, family, and professional peers as an important influencer in their purchasing decisions.
+74% of customers view word-of-mouth recommendations from friends, family, and professional peers as an important influence in their purchasing decisions.

 How often have you taken advantage of great customer referral rewards, like the $15 credit offered by Uber if you refer a friend?
 Here are some ways to skyrocket your referral rate: